 With the delete button handy, it seems like it would be easier to just erase the mistake and start over, right?
 WRONG!
 Going back to my first point about being transparent, if you make a mistake, own up to it!
 This will help to humanize your brand because, as Hannah Montana says, everyone makes mistakes.

 Posts with factual or grammatical inaccuracies shouldn’t be deleted, instead, respond to your original post amending the error.
 Depending on your brand personality, you can turn the mistake into a joke, like McDonald’s did last year on Black Friday.

 The last, and sometimes most difficult, way to be authentic is to participate in two-way conversations with users online.
 Of course, you should be responding to inquiries from followers, but that’s becoming more of an expectation than an option for brands.
 For additional tips on responding to customer feedback on social media, check out this blog post!

 Think your brand could benefit from assistance with social media management?
-Contact Lauryn Gray at la****@di******.com to set up a consultation and learn more about our services.
+Get in touch and learn more about our services.